alan-forbes-cp/repo1/README.md

 - Each entry is space(s) or newline(s) separated.
 - The list should be periodically audited to confirm that contents are still required.

-This registers users as an 'internal-test requester' and binds each to a specific comment trigger e.g. '/trigger2' above.
+On merge of the updated list to the master branch, each user is registered as an 'internal-test requester' and is bound to a specific Org comment trigger e.g. '/trigger2' above.
+Via this mechanism, External-side users can request Internal-side test runs.

-Org contact user then defines a repo access token allowing:
+Org contact user shold then define a repo access token allowing:
 1. scanning of PR comments,
 2. PR comment-body reads and
 3. PR comment writes.

-Note that 'fine-grain' user PATs allow the individual setting of various 'repository permissions' including read/write "pull request" perms (pull requests and related comments, assignees, labels, milestones, and merges).
+Note that 'fine-grain' user-PATs allow the setting of various individual 'repository permissions' including read/write "pull request" perms (pull requests and related comments, assignees, labels, milestones, and merges).
 These offer the Internal-side granularity and permissons required (and are used in our own Internal-side implementation).

-Registered Org users then request an internal-test run by entering the comment trigger ("/trigger-string") as a PR comment body.
-Our 'internal-test-request comment' trigger then fires:
+When a registered Org user makes a request to run an internal-test by entering the comment trigger ("/trigger-string") as a PR comment body our 'internal-test-request comment' trigger fires.
+It checks the following:
-- checks that its a new comment (no edits or deletes).
+- its a new comment (no edits or deletes).
-- checks that its a PR (and not an Issue - Github internal quirk).
+- its a PR (and not an Issue - Github internal quirk).
-- chcks that the comment has correct '/trigger_string' format.
+- the comment has the correct '/trigger_string' format.
-- checks that the Org user exists in the internal_test_list registry and that the comment trigger used is assigned to that user.
+- the Org user exists in the internal_test_list registry and the comment trigger used is assigned to that user.
-- checks that the PR is open.
+- the PR is open.

 If any check fails the trigger stops and any remaining trigger action steps and jobs will be silently skipped.
 The action itself will never fail.

-If all checks pass the External-side 'github-actions' bot then issues a validated 'internal-test request' as a comment which includes a body with request data in the following format:
+If all checks pass the External-side 'github-actions' bot then issues a validated 'internal-test request' as a comment which includes a request-data body in the following format:

     /trigger-string
     <PR reference> (commit SHA - which, again by Github quirk, is not simple to find.)